 My name is Savannah Lloyd.
-I am 19 years old and from a small village in South Wales.
-I am currently a second year student at Oxford Brookes university.
-I’m hoping to graduate as a special needs teacher.
+I am 20 years old and from a small village in South Wales.
+I am currently a third year student at Oxford Brookes university.
+I’m hoping to graduate as a special needs teacher after my PGCE.

 I have set up this blog to share my personal experiences with mental health and other conditions, to educate others on all types of mental health problems, to be a mental health advocate and campaigner as well as a youtuber, blogger and author (book available here).

 I was born on May the 31st 1997, one of the hottest days of the year.
 I grew up in a loving family with lots of pets and loved exploring outdoors.
 I loved building tree houses, clambering through the woods and streams as well as paying a close attention to the environment around me and the animals that inhabited it.

 Unfortunately, when I was 8 years old, I become very aware of the situations and people around me.
 I become very shy and reserved, never spoke up in class and had few friends.
 I got on with everyone around me but found it difficult in social interactions.
 I began to get bullied for being different in my final year of primary school and this continued through comprehensive school.

 At 12 years, I made my first suicide attempt after weeks of physical and emotional bullying.
 I kept these suicidal feelings to myself and didn’t open up about it for years.
 I began self harming, developed depression and anxiety (unknown to me at the time) and completely went down hill in school.
 I began getting distracted in lessons and school didn’t feel like a safe place to be.
 At 13 years old, I started counselling for self-harming but found that the sessions did no help.